 As Josh’s story illustrates, every child should learn how to swim.
-When choosing where to take your children for swimming lessons, ask the following questions:

 - Are the swim instructors trained for the skill level and age of your child?
 You will want the instructor to be trained for the skill level and age of your child; and preferably, placed in a class with children similar to his or her age and skills if enrolling in group lessons.
 Also, as your child develops the basics, progressing to the next swim level should be based on the child’s swimming ability, not his or her age.